WJWH/hlox/README.md

 - `StateT` to keep state about variable bindings etc.
 - `IO` as base monad is required because the `PRINT` method is baked right into the language.

-So far it can only evaluatie expressions, which are done in a very straightforward way by starting at the root of the AST and evaluating all its nodes recursively.
+So far it can only evaluate expressions, which are done in a very straightforward way by starting at the root of the AST and evaluating all its nodes recursively.